-“We’ve never done a project where people have been riled up like this," developer George Sangiuliano says of his proposal to build 39 condos on the Miele's Greenhouse property and the residents who oppose it.
+“We’ve never done a project where people have been riled up like this," developer George Sangiuliano says of his proposal to build 39 condos on the property and

 Sangiuliano says he never sees this level of alarm from folks with properties abutting his projects.
 At the most, “sometimes they want a fence," he says.

-The Clark Neighbors consist of many residents with homes adjacent to the Miele’s property and they are against the condo complex for a laundry list of safety, traffic, environmental and aesthetic reasons.
 The group has started a grassroots effort distributing fliers, launching a website, creating lawn signs, hiring an attorney and becoming the leaders for those opposed to the condo complex.
 The first time the condo application was scheduled to be heard at a planning board meeting on July 7, so many residents had been galvanized that the meeting had to be rescheduled for a space that could accommodate all who wished to attend.
-The rescheduled meeting took place at Arthur L. Johnson’s auditorium with nearly 200 people in attendance on Oct.
-20. The next meeting is set for 7:30 p.m.
+The next meeting is set for 7:30 p.m.
 Thursday.

 Meanwhile, Sangiuliano claims his proposed condo complex, known as Stone Hill Village, meets every bit of the ordinance that governs development on the site and believes the project will be an asset — not a detriment — to the town.